 But beyond ourselves, beyond all of this mess and yes of life, “I CAN” looks like the power, or dare I say the responsibility, to help evoke an “I CAN” in someone else.
 In the student you teach.
 In the athlete you now coach.
 In the homeless person you pass by on the street.
 In the stranger who just moved to this country and wants, perhaps more than a steady job or to excel in English or learn “all things American,” simply for their child to not get teased at school today for not quite fitting in with their “funny” accent.
 We can be the ones to ignite “I CAN” within parents who try their best, but can use just a little more empathy and grace and a little less judgment or shaming.
 We can infuse the big “I CAN” belief into conversations with young twenty-somethings, just on the cusp of graduation, who are about to adjust to the reality of life after college, filled with all of its questions, confusions, sadness, happiness, and namely, changes.
 “I CAN” will never stop.
 Because “we can” is the collective motto we were taught to emulate.

 It might just be a t-shirt to some.
 But tonight, I am washed over with rejuvenation and amazement that the lessons I learned in a pool at Burdick Hall still leak out into my everyday life.
-Perhaps some freshman, or better yet a sassy junior (I was regrettably once one that particular year), will roll their eyes at this.
-But someday, I assure you, this experience, those laps, these double practices and pep talks will come back to you and you will recognize a strength within you that never left as you enter into your first day of “real-world” employment, board meetings, and, I’m sure marriage, and parenting (though I’m assuming—because I’m far from being there yet :)).
+Perhaps as a student-athlete, we can’t know it completely.
+Yet, someday, I assure you, this experience, those laps, these double practices and pep talks will come back to you and you will recognize a strength within you that never left as you enter into your first day of “real-world” employment, board meetings, and, I’m sure marriage, and parenting (though I’m assuming—because I’m far from being there yet :)).
 All of this will leave you, too, with the choice to make “I CAN” become someone else’s reality.

 And because we can, we will.